Alternative Gift Ideas

 American Friends of the Episcopal Diocese of Jerusalem – www.afedj.org – An organization to transform lives of the vulnerable and displaced in the Middle East by supporting schools, hospitals, and centers for children with disabilities.

-Shima of Navajoland - www.shimaofnavaholand.com – Soaps, personal products and jewelry from Navajoland (UTO grant recipient), with proceeds benefitting indigenous clergy and job training and employment for the Navajo people.
+Shima of Navajoland - https://shimaofnavajoland.com/ – Soaps, personal products and jewelry from Navajoland (UTO grant recipient), with proceeds benefitting indigenous Episcopal clergy and job training and employment for the Navajo people.

 Five Talents – www.fivetalents.org – Born out of the Anglican Communion as a way for churches to respond wisely to the realities of global poverty.
 It provides micro-loans and financial literacy and business acumen to help develop communities worldwide.

-Habitat for Humanity of Charlotte – www.habitatcharlotte.org – Building strength, stability and self-reliance through shelter.
+Habitat for Humanity of the Charlotte Region – www.habitatcharlotte.org – Building strength, stability and self-reliance through shelter.
+Here’s a link to a catalogue just for Christ Church: https://igfn.us/form/FW9h7Q

 Bread for the World – www.bread.org – ‘Have faith, end hunger’ – Christmas cards are available.